 Prices may have changed.

-Terminal: Magallanes Street in Carbon Market (bus parks nearby Caltex Gas station)
+Terminal: Magallanes Street in Carbon Market (bus parks near the Caltex Gas station)

 Mini-Bus fare (Cebu-Mantalongon Wet Market): 100 PHP